Characterizations of Bounded Ricci Curvature on Smooth and NonSmooth Spaces

-In this subsection we outline the structure needed to give the classic definition of the Ornstein-Uhlenbeck operator $L_{x}$ on based path space $P_x(M)$.
-The Ornstein-Uhlenbeck operator is a closed, nonnegative, self-adjoint operator on the Hilbert space $L^2(P_x(M),\Gamma_x)$ of $L^2$ functions on path space with respect to the Wiener measure $\Gamma_x$.
-The construction is not so terribly difficult for path space in $\dR^n$, however, on a smooth Riemannian manifold we need the stochastic parallel translation map and the induced $H^1_x$-gradient from Section \ref{ss:H1_gradient} in order to make sense of the construction.
+In this subsection we outline the structure needed to define the twisted Ornstein-Uhlenbeck operators on path space.
+The constructions follow very similarly the construction of the classical Ornstein-Uhlenbeck operator.
+The twisted Ornstein-Uhlenbeck operators are closed, nonnegative, self-adjoint operator on the Hilbert space $L^2(P_x(M),\Gamma_x)$ of $L^2$ functions on path space with respect to the Wiener measure $\Gamma_x$.

-Although in Part \ref{part:nonsmooth} of the paper we will give a method for constructing the operator which avoids much of the stochastic analysis in Section \ref{ss:H1_gradient}, and indeed this will allow for the definition of the Ornstein-Uhlenbeck operator on a much broader class of metric-measure spaces, the structure needed for the classic definition will be used both in Section \ref{s:bounded_ricci_analysis} when proving the equivalence of the two definitions and more importantly in Section \ref{s:finish_maintheorem} when proving Theorem \ref{t:smooth_bounded_ricci}, which relates the spectrum of $L_{x}$ with bounds on the Bakry-Emery Ricci curvature.